-Checking/correcting the fluid level of the hydraulic clutch
+Checking/rectifying the fluid level of the hydraulic clutch

 The fluid level rises with increasing wear of the clutch lining disc.

 Do not use brake fluid.

-- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position. - Check the fluid level.
+- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position.

+- Remove screws 1.

+- Remove cover 2 with membrane 3.

+- Check the fluid level.